 Having a strong support system is vital to weathering stressful times and living a joyful life.
-Surround yourself with family and/or friends who lift you up, encourage you, listen without judgment, and provide sound perspective.
+Surround yourself with family or friends who lift you up, encourage you, listen without judgment, and provide sound perspective.

 Make a Plan

 Get organized, make a plan, and stick to it.
-Prioritize your obligations each week and then schedule time for each — time for studying, working, family and friends, and yourself.
+Prioritize your obligations each week, and then schedule time for each — time for studying, working, family and friends, and yourself.

-Your thoughts create your reality, and it's time to turn negative thinking around.
-Try saying positive affirmations such as, “I am relaxed and calm; I can handle this situation with ease" or "I will rise to the challenge, no matter the obstacles."
+Your thoughts create your reality, and it's time to turn negative thinking around.4 Try saying positive affirmations such as, “I am relaxed and calm.
+I can handle this situation with ease.”
+Or, “No matter the obstacles, I will rise to the challenge.”